tomaszjezak/tomaszjezak/README.md

 I'm Tomasz, I'm finishing my undergrad at UCLA studying Applied Math and Computer Science.
 My work is focused on AI/ML research, specifically in NLP, Computer Vision, and Generative AI.
 I am passionate about creating intelligent systems using AI.

+I am seeking to collaborate on a project researching explainability of LLMs.
+My question: "To what extent do LLMs have an understanding of underlying concepts?"

 📫 How to reach me: tomaszjezak0@gmail.com

 <!--